syahrizaldev/webdev-resources/contributing.md

 # Contributing and Feedback

+> [!NOTE]
-Thank you for your interest in the WebDev Resources.
-This curated list is a personal project by @syahrizaldev, designed for web developers and indie-hackers.
+> Thank you for being so interested in the WebDev Resources.
+> This curated list is a personal project designed for web developers and indie-hackers.
-While I am not accepting direct contributions, your feedback is greatly appreciated.
+> While I am not accepting direct contributions, your feedback are greatly appreciated.

 ### How You Can Contribute